IvanTepes/Space-Facts/testing.md

 * **[W3C HTML Validator](https://validator.w3.org/)**
     * This is online HTML code validator
-    - all pages from site was tested and all ressults was come back with no error.
+    - all the pages from the site where tested and all the results came back with no error.
 <div align="center">
 <img src="/assets/images/readme/testing/html_validator.png" target="_blank" rel="noopener" width="800" alt="html validator results">
 </div>

 * **[W3C CSS Validator](https://jigsaw.w3.org/css-validator/)**
     * This is online CSS code validator
-    - CSS was tested and come back with no error and 34 warnings all warnings was **an unknown vendor extension** as i try to site be compatibility and support various browser.
+    - CSS was tested and came back with no error and 34 warnings.
+All the warnings where **an unknown vendor extension**.
+The reason i recived the warnings was because i have tryed to achive  that the site supports various browsers.
 <div align="center">
 <img src="/assets/images/readme/testing/css_validator.png" target="_blank" rel="noopener" width="800" alt="css validator results">
 </div>